 - a mixture of retention schedules assigned to the root level or folders and retention schedules based on property values.

 Library administrators can define which retention schedules to assign to which folders in the AODocs libraries they manage.
 When a library administrator assigns a retention schedule to the root level or to a folder, the life cycle of all the subfolders and documents within that folder is managed by this retention schedule.

 Note: If you assign a retention schedule to the root level or to a folder in your library, all the document classes in the library must have a folder structure defined.

-To assign several retention schedules to different folders in your library, you need to organize your folder structure appropriately.
+To assign several retention schedules to different folders in your library, organize your folder structure appropriately.

 Below is an example of several retention policies at different folder levels in a library.

 Note: If you're using retention in a library, you must assign at least one retention schedule at the library level (either a retention schedule to the root folder or a retention schedule based on property values).